google/highway/README.md

 and their parameters, and the [instruction_matrix](g3doc/instruction_matrix.pdf) indicates the number of instructions per operation.

+The [FAQ](g3doc/faq.md) answers questions about portability, API design and where to find more information.

 We recommend using full SIMD vectors whenever possible for maximum performance portability.
 To obtain them, pass a `ScalableTag<float>` (or equivalently `HWY_FULL(float)`) tag to functions such as `Zero/Set/Load`.
 There are two